CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 > If you do not need to back up or share your terraform state, you can remove the "backend" block and terraform will store it's state locally.

-Next, we need to set some specific-to-you configurations.
+Next, we need to set some configurations specific to your game.

 Create a `vars.tfvars` file similar to the following: